q66/cffi-lua/README.md

 you can bypass the check with `-Dlua_version=custom` and then provide the appropriate include path and linkage via `CXXFLAGS` and `LDFLAGS`.

+It is also possible to pass `-Dlua_version=vendor`, in which case the library will be taken from `deps` and the includes from `deps/include`.
+The `deps` directory can be either in the source root or in the directory you run `meson` from.
+On Unix-like systems, the library will be named `liblua.a`.

 When using `homebrew` on macOS, its `libffi` is not installed globally.
 Therefore, you will need to set your `PKG_CONFIG_PATH` so that `pkg-config` can find its `.pc` file.